When it comes to 3D printing, nothing beats a good Pokemon 3D print (especially if you got your Pokemon STL file for free).

 Other notes

-Generally, no. Pokémon and all of its characters are registered trademarks of the Pokémon company.
-Therefore printing and selling Pokemon 3d prints is illegal and you the risk of dealing with Nintendo.
+okémon and all of its characters are registered trademarks of The Pokémon Company.
+Therefore printing and selling Pokemon 3d prints is illegal and you risk dealing with Nintendo and The Pokemon Company’s legal team.